-2.SM.1.3 Overview of SR1.5 Scenario Database Collected for the Assessment in the Chapter
+2.A.3 Overview of SR1.5 scenario database collected for the assessment in the Chapter

 The scenario ensemble collected in the context of this report represents an ensemble of opportunity based on available published studies.
 The submitted scenarios cover a wide range of scenario types and thus allow exploration of a wide range of questions.
 For this to be possible, however, critical scenario selection based on scenario assumptions and setup is required.
 For example, as part of the SSP framework, a structured exploration of 1.5°C pathways was carried out under different future socioeconomic developments (Rogelj et al., 2018).
-This facilitates determining the fraction of successful (feasible) scenarios per SSPs (Table 2.SM.7), an assessment which cannot be carried out with a more arbitrary ensemble of opportunity.
+This allows to determine the fraction of successful (feasible) scenarios per SSPs (Table 2.A.7), an assessment which cannot be carried out with a more arbitrary ensemble of opportunity.

-Table 2.SM.7: Summary of models (with scenarios in the database) attempting to create scenarios with an end-of-century forcing of 1.9W m-2, consistent with limiting warming to below 1.5°C in 2100, and related shared policy assumptions (SPAs).
-Notes: 1 = successful scenario consistent with modelling protocol; 0 = unsuccessful scenario; x = not modelled; 0\ = not attempted because scenarios for a 2.6 W m-2 target were already found to be unachievable in an earlier study.
-The SSP3-SPA3 scenario for a more stringent 1.9 W m-2 radiative forcing target has thus not been attempted anew by many modelling teams.
-Marker implementations for all forcing targets within each SSP have been selected for representing a specific SSP particularly adequately and are indicated in blue.
+Table 2.A.7: Summary of models (with scenarios in the database) attempting to create scenarios with an end-of-century forcing of 1.9W m-2, consistent with limiting warming to below 1.5°C in 2100, and related SPAs.
+Notes: 1= successful scenario consistent with modelling protocol; 0= unsuccessful scenario; x= not modelled; 0\= not attempted because scenarios for a 2.6 W m-2 target were already found to be unachievable in an earlier study.
+SSP3-SPA3for a more stringent 1.9 W m-2 radiative forcing target has thus not been attempted anew by many modelling teams.
+Marker implementations for all forcing targets within each SSP are indicated in blue.
 Source: (Rogelj et al., 2018).

 Rep orted scen ario

 Model Methodology SSP1- SSP2- SSP3- SSP4- SSP5-

 SPA1 SPA2 SPA3 SPA4 SPA5

-AIM General equilibrium (GE) 1 1 0 0 0
+AIM General Equilibrium (GE) 1 1 0 0 0

-GCAM4 Partial equilibrium (PE) 1 1 Χ 0 1
+GCAM4 Partial Equilibrium (PE) 1 1 Х 0 1

 IMAGE Hybrid (system dynamic models 1 1 0 Х Х

 and GE for agriculture)

 MESSAGE- Hybrid (systems engineering PE 1 1 0 Х Х

 GLOBIOM model)

-REMIND- General equilibrium (GE) 1 1 Χ Χ 1
+REMIND- General Equilibrium (GE) 1 1 Х Х 1

 MAgPIE

-WITCH- General equilibrium (GE) 1 1 0 1 0
+WITCH- General Equilibrium (GE) 1 1 0 1 0

 GLOBIOM

-2.SM.1.3.1 Configuration of SR1.5 Scenario Database
+2.A.3.1 Configuration of SR1.5 scenario database

 The Integrated Assessment Modelling Consortium (IAMC), as part of its ongoing cooperation with Working Group III of the IPCC, issued a call for submissions of scenarios of 1.5°C global warming and related scenarios to facilitate the assessment of mitigation pathways in this special report.
 This database is hosted by the International Institute for Applied Systems Analysis (IIASA) at http://data.ene.iiasa.ac.at/sr1p5/.
 Upon approval of this report, the database of scenarios underlying this assessment will also be published.
-Computer scripts and tools used to conduct the analysis and generate figures will also be available for download from that website.
+Computer scripts and tools used to conduct the analysis and generate figures are also available for download from that website.

-2.SM.1.3.1.1 Criteria for submission to the scenario database
+2.A.3.1.1 Criteria for submission to the scenario database

-Scenarios submitted to the database were required to either aim at limiting warming to 1.5°C or 2°C in the long term, or to provide context for such scenarios, for example, corresponding Nationally Determined Contribution (NDC) and baseline scenarios without climate policy.
-Model results should constitute an emissions trajectory over time, with underlying socio-economic development until at least the year 2050 generated by a formal model such as a dynamic systems, energy-economy, partial or general equilibrium or integrated assessment model.
+Scenarios submitted to the database were required to either aim at limiting warming to 1.5°C or 2°C in the long term, or to provide context for such scenarios, for example, corresponding NDC and baseline scenarios without climate policy.
+Model results should constitute an emissions trajectory over time with underlying socio-economic development until at least the year 2050 generated by a formal model such as a dynamic systems, energy-economy, partial or general equilibrium or integrated assessment model.